kiraio-moe/FiveHeartsTranslation/README.md

   <h1>Five Hearts Translation</h1>
   <p>What is this?
 It's a <a href="https://github.com/LavaGang/MelonLoader">MelonLoader</a> MOD for <a href="https://store.steampowered.com/app/3021100/Five_Hearts_Under_One_Roof/">Five Hearts Under One Roof</a> game.
   <br/>
   With this you can patch the game UI text and subtitles.
-This MOD is solely created to fix the bad translation, but maybe in not so long future I'll add the functionality to add a new language.</p>
+This MOD is solely created to fix the bad translation. <strike>But maybe in not so long future I'll add the functionality to add a new language</strike> Not planning to develop this MOD further than this.
+The best way is just overwrite the available language that you don't use.</p>
   <img src="./preview.png"/>
 </div>